 Recent studies demonstrating CBD’s well-tolerated safety profile and potential in treating various conditions has hundreds of thousands of people on the edge of their seats for the FDA to approve CBD as a medicine.
 High-quality CBD is very expensive if CBD extracts were implemented as an approved medication, the prices will dramatically lower as an OTC pain medication or an insurance-covered prescription medication.

 How To Take CBD for Neck Pain Relief

 Taking CBD Orally

-Taking CBD by mouth usually involves CBD oil, capsules or edibles.
+Taking CBD by mouth usually involves CBD oil, capsules, or edibles.
 The benefits of this method are accurate dosing and convenience.
-The accurate dosing is crucial to finding the optimal dose of CBD that alleviates your neck pain.
+Accurate dosing is crucial to finding the optimal dose of CBD that alleviates your neck pain.
 Since there are no clinically established dosing protocols for CBD, or for specifically neck pain, you’ll have to try various doses to see what works best for you.
 The downside is that it will take longer for the effects of CBD to be felt due to the slow digestion process.
 However, a popular method is to place drops of CBD oil under the tongue (sublingual) for up to two minutes to be then quickly absorbed into the bloodstream.
 The only issue with this method is that the oil or tincture may not taste pleasant.

 Topical CBD Application